 By doing this interview with CWC, what are your hopes in sharing this difficult story with us?

-When sharing this story with others, I hope they are as disgusted with these groups of hunters as I am and will share similar stories.
+When sharing this story with others, I hope they are as disgusted with these groups of so called "hunters" as I am and they will share similar stories experienced.
 There is no place for unethical hunting.

-Terry, do you have any final thoughts about the canids you learned through sharing your land with them?
+Terry, do you have any final thoughts about canids that you learned through sharing your land with them?

 From watching coyotes live life, I know why we love our dogs so much.
 Protecting them in the wild is as important as providing good homes for our pets.